skuligowski/soccer-pad/README.md

 3. Run the server: `node server`
 4. Open a browser and go to: `http://localhost:8000/index.html`
 5. Click *Players* tab and add several players

+## *Trueskill(TM)* ratings

+The Soccer Pad uses TrueSkill(TM) alghorithm (http://research.microsoft.com/en-us/projects/trueskill/) to calculate ratings for all players.
+The rating system has been used on XBOX Live platform to rank users.
+It was developed by Microsoft Research.